bevy-cheatbook/bevy-cheatbook/src/programming/system-chaining.md

 limited, affecting performance.

 Avoid adding a system that requires mutable access to anything, as part of multiple chains.
-It would block all affected chains from running in parallel.
+It would block all affected chains (and other systems accessing the same data) from running in parallel.